sensei-hacker/inavwiki/Modes.md

 ### MULTI FUNCTION

 This function use a single mode to select between different functions based on feedback provided by the Multi Function OSD field.
 Functions are selected by briefly toggling the mode ON/OFF with this sequence, repeating until the required function is displayed in the OSD.
 The function is then triggered by activating the mode for > 3s.
 Deactivating the mode for > 3s resets everything leaving the OSD field blank.
 Ideally a momentary switch should be used to operate the mode although it should also work with a normal switch.
 Current functions include -
-* re-displaying any warnings
+* Re-displaying any warnings
-* emergency landing activation
+* Emergency landing activation
 * Safehome suspend
 * Trackback suspend
 * Turtle mode activation